 Technical Standards All accepted students will be required to sign a statement certifying that they can meet the program's technical standards.
+Reasonable accommodations will be made for those who require assistance.

 Medical Requirements All students are required to document a complete vaccination program once accepted into the Respiratory Therapy Program.
-Drug screening may also be required.
+Drug screening is also required.